Cruuise/CPSC449-Project2/README.md

 This starts 1 instance of the user API and 3 instances of the timeline API.
 You can make sure that haproxy is running with the following command:
 > sudo systemctl status haproxy

 Users API is running on port 8000, whereas the 3 instances of the timeline API are running on ports 8100.
 8101, and 8102.
 Keep these ports in mind when looking at the example API calls.

+**NOTE:** Pay attention to which ports foreman starts the services in.
+In a fresh install of all the files, foreman started the users service in port 5000 and the timeline service instances in ports 5100, 51001, and 5002.

 # API Services

 Below are the routes followed by a description of what each does.
 The bullet point below each route is an example that can be ran using httpie
 **Users**
 *GET*